Matlab and Python Import Utilities

 data

-Importing .rec Data Into Python
+Importing Trodes Data Into Python

-Once data has been exported from Trodes, it can be imported into Python for secondary processing and analysis using scripts provided in the Resources > TrodesToPython folder contained within the Trodes installation folder.
+Once .dat data has been exported from Trodes, it can be imported into Python for secondary processing and analysis using scripts provided in the Resources > TrodesToPython folder contained within the Trodes installation folder.
 The scripts contained within will enable you to import your recording binary data and camera module video timestamps into Python for further evaluation and/or analysis.

 readTrodesExtractedDataFile3: - Reads in a single binary data (.dat) file exported from Trodes using the export utility. - Returns a Python dict containing the file metatdata as well as a Numpy array containing the binary data stored in the ‘data’ field. - Some Camera Module outputs such as position data also create a binary file which can be parsed using this function.